Richard Gillow

 Richard trained as an architect in London.
 In 1757 he became a partner in the family firm, which took the name Robert Gillow & Son.
 He continued to undertake architectural work, including Lancaster's Custom House of 1764.
 The building has been described as "a notable and complete example of an eighteenth-century custom house, of Palladian design".

+Richard Gillow was designing 'semis' or pairs of houses in that town as early as 1757, in Moor Lane.
+The earliest identifiable surviving pair is that built in 1759 on Cable Street (now facing the bus station and partly demolished) for Captain Henry Fell and Samuel Simpson.